tigerabrodi/Madara/README.md

 My favorite part with this project, aside from the Accessibility stuff I've learned, was implementing the Drag and Drop feature 🥳

+It was also really fun writing the various custom hooks 👏

 My main inspiration for this project was Github Project 😁

 I'm really happy right now to have finally finished it, sometimes it felt like it was never gonna be finished due to the number of accessibility improvements you can make 🦊 🔥 🎊 🎉